UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-from.rst

 Description
 -----------
 Starting value for counters and lower margin for random generator.
-This must be a non-negative integer.
+This value is inclusive and must be a non-negative integer.

 Action usage
 ------------